phu0ngng/nccl/plc/items/id_3a1f2e9b/communicator_revoke.md

 ## Abstract

-The Communicator Revoke feature allows NCCL to promptly stop ongoing device-side NCCL activities on a communicator without destroying it or reclaiming its resources.
-Revoke immediately sets abort flags to signal device work to exit, marks the communicator as revoked to prevent new collective operations, and asynchronously handles cleanup of in-flight kernels.
-After completion, the communicator remains available for management operations such as finalize, destroy, split, or shrink, but rejects new collective operations.
-Revoke behavior (blocking vs non-blocking) is controlled by the communicator's `ncclConfig_t::blocking` setting.
+The Communicator Revoke feature allows NCCL to promptly stop ongoing NCCL activities for a communicator without destroying it or reclaiming its resources.

 <!-- ============================================================================================-->
 <details>